Maximum Partial List H-Coloring on P_5-free graphs in polynomial time: Constructing a polynomial-sized family that contains subsets of connected components of a solution

 \section{Constructing a polynomial-sized family that contains subsets of connected components of a solution}

-In this section, we prove a lemma that is analogue of~\cite[Lemma~$1$]{DBLP:conf/soda/AgrawalLLSS24} for \maxpartial.
-The proof of Lemma~\ref{lem:family} is in fact, an adaptation of the proof of~\cite[Lemma~$1$]{DBLP:conf/soda/AgrawalLLSS24}.
-For completeness, we re-iterate the proof with the changes here.
+In this section, we prove a lemma that is an analogue of~\cite[Lemma~$1$]{DBLP:conf/soda/AgrawalLLSS24} for \maxpartial.
+The proof of Lemma~\ref{lem:family} is in fact, an adaptation of the proof of~\cite[Lemma~$1$]{DBLP:conf/soda/AgrawalLLSS24}, but it differs substantially from~\cite[Lemma~$1$]{DBLP:conf/soda/AgrawalLLSS24} in its base case.
+Our base case, that is when we encounter a situation where a connected solution is guaranteed, is far more involved than that of~\cite[Lemma~$1$]{DBLP:conf/soda/AgrawalLLSS24}.
+In fact, this is where we resort to Lemma~\ref{lem:conn} recursively to reduce the measure which is the size of the input $\lst$ function.